From: $ 0.00

 Diabetes and obesity

-diabetes.
-This disease tends to develop only after years of high blood sugar, so the link between it and diet might not
+Obesity isn’t merely an aesthetic problem.
+It’s harmful to our health, especially because of its association with type 2diabetes.
+This disease tends to develop only after years of high blood sugar, so the link between it and diet might notbe obvious at first.

 I can make you fat

 I can make you fat.Actually, I can make anybody fat.
 How?
 By prescribing insulin.
 It won’t matter that you have willpower, or that youexercise.
 It won’t matter what you choose to eat.
 You will get fat.
 It’s simply a matter of enough insulin and enoughtime. —The Obesity Code, Jason Fung, MD